ernestolindo/esen/Ciclo I ESEN/Semana 3, día 4 (30 de enero).md

 - Was sensible today.
 Felt very good while exercising and showering.
 Then I managed to do a decent presentation (at least original and aligned with my identity) in ET.

 ## What I Can Improve:
 - I pretend not taking things personally.
-People just say things, It's my responsibility to not let them turn
+People just say things, It's my responsibility to not let them make me feel bad.

 ## Today’s Accomplishments:
 - [ ] List what I achieved today